 Diagnosis can be tricky, because teenage years are marked by aggressive shifts in important sex hormones, like estrogen and testosterone.
 Medications can play a role in hair loss as well, making it even more difficult to identify the root cause of the problem.
 Most challenging, however, is understanding how a teen’s hair loss will progress.
 Uncertainty in this area makes it very difficult for even world-class surgeons to perform a hair transplant that will look natural through adulthood.

 Find a Transplant Surgeon.If you are a teenager and would like to speak with a licensed medical professional about hair transplant options, visit the Capillus physicians network to find a local physician who specializes in surgical hair restoration.

 Alternatives to Hair Transplant

-Low level laser therapy (LLLT) is a new hair loss treatment option that is ideal for sufferers of androgenetic alopecia (hair loss attributed to genetic cause).
+Low-level laser therapy (LLLT) is a new hair loss treatment option that is ideal for sufferers of androgenetic alopecia (hair loss attributed to genetic cause).
 LLLT products harness the power of safe, medical-grade laser technology to nourish hair follicles via phototherapy.
 Over 53 studies have linked the use of LLLT with increased terminal hair growth in adults since cold laser technology was first used by medical practices in the early 1960s.
-So, how does laser technology like the Capillus272® Pro help reverse the signs of hair loss?
+So, how does laser technology like the CapillusPro™ (formerly the Capillus272 Pro) help reverse the signs of hair loss?
 To learn more, visit this article on reversing hair loss with cold laser technology.